 JOB POSTING

-POSITION: CO-EXECUTIVE DIRECTOR
+POSITION: School Program Administrator (Principal)

-Principal of Emerson High School
+Emerson High School/Co-Executive Director

 Location: Mount Vernon, Washington

 Position is full time with benefits (medical, dental, vision, 403b retirement)

 AGENCY DESCRIPTION: Youthnet's mission is to "provide caring and supportive educational and social services to youth and families to help them attain a productive and successful life."
 Youthnet has being providing direct services to at-risk youth and families for 45 years.
 Currently, Youthnet operates multiple programs in northwest Washington State (Skagit, Snohomish, Whatcom, Island and San Juan counties).
 More information can be found on our website at www.youthnetnw.net.